bengtmartensson/IrScrutinizer/BUILD.md

     The development sources are maintained on [my GitHub repository](https://github.com/bengtmartensson/harctoolboxbundle).
     Forking and pull requests are welcome!

+I go to great lengths ensuring that the program runs equally well on all supported platforms.
+        I do not care too much that all aspects of the build runs equally well on all platforms.
+        I build with Linux (Fedora), the continuous integration build runs on Travis (Ubunto).
+        Other platforms are treated stepmotherly.

 ## Dependencies

 As any program of substantial size, IrScrutinizer uses a number of third-party components.